30+ Streaming Services50+ Countries30+ Platform Guides

 Global content investment is projected at $255 billion in 2026, with streaming platforms alone exceeding $101 billion for the first time.
 Netflix plans ~$20 billion on content in 2026.
 Disney's combined budget reaches $24 billion.
 Amazon's total content spending hit $22.4 billion (+10% YoY).

-Sports rights represent the most significant trend: US sports rights spending surged 122% over the past decade to more than $30 billion annually.
+Sports rights are the biggest spending driver: US sports rights spending surged 122% over the past decade to more than $30 billion annually.

 The consolidation era